XMOJ-Script-dev/.github/profile/README.md

 Official Website:
 https://xmoj-bbs.me/

+> Now, We are making a great development at our backend.
+You can find it at https://github.com/XMOJ-Script-dev/xmoj-bbs-v2

 🙋‍♀️ A short introduction - We are a pile of humans aiming for a better world!

 🌈 Contribution guidelines - go to our repos, and select the one you like!
 You can contribute by adding an issue or writing a PR!!!